jerry-dumblauskas/HammingCodes/README.md

 gcc main.c encoder.c reader.c fixer.c helper.c -o app.exe -Wall
 ```

 This is the gcc command to build the executable.
 It will be placed in the current directory with the name _app.exe_.
+If you run ```./m.sh``` it will run the above command.